Symptom

 Context

-To bookmark a record, it must be a primary record type, like users, learning items, or scheduled offerings.
+To bookmark a record, it must be a primary record type, like users, learning items, or classes.
 Primary record types have an Actions menu.
 Secondary types like Class or Position cannot be bookmarked.

 Procedure